Staff and students looking at a paper

 Read more about Sophie Popplewell

-As Programme Director of the MSc in Public Relations & Strategic Communications (MScPR), I lead a small, tightly knit team of enthusiastic, talented and dedicated lecturers.
+As the founding Programme Director of the MSc in Public Relations & Strategic Communications (MScPR), I led a small, tightly knit team of enthusiastic, talented and dedicated lecturer

 Read more about Martin Molony